macnetic/faust/gen_doc/faq.md

 \anchor cuda_one

-## 3.1 Where can I find the CUDA 9.2 installer for my system?
+## 3.1 Where can I find the CUDA 9 / 11 installer for my system?

-FAµST wrappers GPU API needs CUDA 9.2 to work.
-To install this toolkit you need to download the approriate archive [here](https://developer.nvidia.com/cuda-92-download-archive).
-Select your system an architecture and download the package/installer.
+FAµST wrappers GPU API needs CUDA 9 (or 11) to work.
+To install this toolkit you need to download the approriate archive [here for CUDA 9](https://developer.nvidia.com/cuda-92-download-archive) (or [here for CUDA 11](https://developer.nvidia.com/cuda-downloads?target_os=Linux)).
+Select your system and architecture then download the package/installer.

+**Note**: it's recommended to install the most recent version of CUDA 11 (instead of CUDA 9).

-## 3.2 How do I need to configure the CUDA 9.2 installer on Windows 10?
+## 3.2 How do I need to configure the CUDA 9 / 11 installer on Windows 10?

-After downloading the installer [here](https://developer.nvidia.com/cuda-92-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork), you can launch it to start the install.
+After downloading the installer throug one link given in question 3.1, you can launch it to start the install.
 You shall see several panels during the process, they are listed below with the options you should select.

-Of course the CUDA 9.2 will work only if you have a NVIDIA card fully installed with its approriate driver compatible to CUDA 9.2.
+Of course the CUDA 9 / 11 will work only if you have a NVIDIA card fully installed with its approriate driver compatible to CUDA 9 / 11 (however the CUDA installer proposes to install the driver).

 Panel 1: system verification (nothing special to do).
 Panel 2: user license (you must accept to continue).